ton-blockchain/liquid-staking-contract/Readme.md

 # Security

-The liquid staking contracts has been reviewed by TON Core team and audited by security companies:
+The liquid staking contracts has been audited by security companies:

 - CertiK: [Audit Report](https://skynet.certik.com/projects/tonstakers)